 - 5.1 Road traffic on St James Street is sufficiently busy to allow the daytime ambient noise level (dBLAeq, 16h) to be calculated on the eastern elevation using the shortened measurement procedure presented in the Calculation of Road Traffic Noise. - 5.2 Based on the measured LA10, 3h of 70dB, to convert the LA10, 3h to a daytime average, LA10, 18h, 1dB is subtracted.
 To convert this to an ambient noise level, a further 2dB is subtracted, giving an overall level of 67dBLAeq, 16h.
-This overall level of 66dBLAeq, is marginally above the measured short term ambient noise level at this location, and, therefore, this higher level has been used in the assessment. - 5.3 In regards to the daytime ambient noise levels on the other three elevations which overlook the surrounding roads and industrial/commercial units, the highest measured noise levels have been used in this assessment, and are presented in Table 2, below. - 5.4 At night, although ambient noise levels may reduce after 0100 until about 0500h, the highest ambient and maximum noise levels measured at each location is also presented in Table 2, below. - 5.5 In relation to the elevations which overlook the central courtyard, it is anticipated that external noise levels would be at least 15dB lower than those measured around the site, and these levels are also provided in Table 2, below.
+This overall level of 67dBLAeq, is marginally above the measured short term ambient noise level at this location, and, therefore, this higher level has been used in the assessment. - 5.3 It should be noted that in relation to the northern elevation, ambient and maximum noise levels from the nearby event spaces would be significantly below the daytime and night-time ambient and maximum noise levels due to road traffic on St James Street, and, therefore, only road traffic noise has been assessed at this location.